sarthakbua/TMLC_ML_WORKS/README.md

 ### Flame project
 Flame is a game of kids.
 Two kinds tells two names, from their they determine relation between the

+### Analytics Vidhya Big Mart data analysis

+Today's class We discussed on data analysis mainly EDA .
+This is not elaborate but preliminary starting